 - The Metro: Before he was murdered, here is what a disabled asylum seeker had to say about Britain's hostile environment

 - Disability news service: Kamil Ahmad: Anger over review's failure to expose systematic flaws that led to murder.

 Many thanks to all the individuals and organisations who contributed to this event in so many ways including: Bristol City Council, City of Sanctuary, Disabled People Against Cuts, SARI (Stand Against Racism and Inequality), Bristol Defend Asylum Seekers, Bristol Disability Equality Forum, Bristol Hospitality Network, Bristol Refugee Rights, SW Region of the FBU, TUC SW, SW Doctoral Training Partnership, University of Bath, Unison, Bristol West Constituency Labour Party, Bristol National Education Union: NUT section, Aslef, Communication Workers Union.

 Donations towards further work regarding disability and migration can be made to Bristol City of Sanctuary, by bank transfer or cheque:

 Account Name: Bristol City of Sanctuary

 Account Number: 52603306

-Or cheques payable to: Bristol City of Sanctuary.
-Post to: Bristol City of Sanctuary, The Assisi Centre, Lawfords Gate, Bristol, BS5 0RE
+And post to: Bristol City of Sanctuary, The Assisi Centre, Lawfords Gate, Bristol, BS5 0RE